lmc2179/lmc2179.github.io/drafts/matching.md

 Matching as a common-sense solution: fill in the other side of the potential outcome with a unit that looks like it but got the opposite treatment status

+A bonus: this gives you an opportunity to get your hands dirty with the data and see how the coverage/validity looks up close

 # Example:

 Introduce the problem; the treatment, outcome, and confounders